-TERRA-REF data is available through four different approaches: Globus Connect, Clowder, BETYdb, and CoGe.
+TERRA-REF data can be accessed through many different interfaces: Globus, Clowder, BETYdb, CyVerse, and CoGe.
 Raw data is transfered to the primary compute pipeline using Globus Online.
 Data is ingested into Clowder to support exploratory analysis.
 The Clowder extractor system is used to transform the data and create derived data products, which are either available via Clowder or published to specialized services, such as BETYdb.

 BETYdb contains the derived trait data with plot locations and other information associated with agronomic experimental design.

 Using SQL and PostGIS with Docker (Advanced Users)

 The fastest and most comprehensive way to access the database using SQL and other database interfaces (such as the R package dplyr interface described below, or GIS programs described in .
 You can run an instance of the database using docker, as described below

 This is how you can access the TERRA REF trait database.
 It requires that you install the Docker software on your computer.

 The easiest way to get the entire database, including metadata.
 Assuming you are familiar with the Postgres and / or the R dbplyr library documentation.
 See the TERRA REF Tutorials terraref.org/tutorials, the BETYdb Data Access guide for additional examples.